 The argument must be a date, timestamp, or a valid character string representation of a date or timestamp that is not a CLOB, LONG VARCHAR, or XML value.
 The result of the function is an integer between 1 and 12.
 If the argument can be null, the result can be null; if the argument is null, the result is the null value.

 '''

 MONTH ( expression )

 '''

 Select all rows from the EMPLOYEE table for people who were born (BIRTHDATE) in DECEMBER.

 '''

 SELECT FROM EMPLOYEE WHERE MONTH(BIRTHDATE) = 12

 '''

-NULLIF expressions
+NULLIF function

-Use the NULLIF expressions for conditional expressions in Derby.
+The NULLIF function can be used for conditional expressions in Derby.